foxblock/PNDTools/Readme.txt

 4. Other file contents will end up in the "temp2" folder inside the PNDTools folder
 5. You can also monitor the file's content via the tree structure on the main window
 6. You can edit the PXML file via the built-in editor by clicking "Edit PXML"
-Note: PND files may use the ISO or SquashFS file system, currently PNDTools only supports the latter and will fail to open the former, it will however still be able to extract icon and PXML.
-You can use any regular zip program (such as 7-zip) to access the contents of such a PND file.

 How to create a PND file:
 1. Add files to the PND by dragging and dropping files and folders to the tree structure (top of main window)